-Students in Year 11 at St. Aidan's and St John Fisher will be given application forms at school.
+Students in Year 11 at St. Aidan's and St John Fisher will be directed to online application forms at school.

-Students from other schools can apply online via the school's website or ring the Associated Sixth Form Administrator, Mrs Hendry, on (01423) 818516 to ask for an application form.
+Students from other schools should complete our online application form, which can be accessed from the Sixth Form area of the schools' websites, or ring the Associated Sixth Form Administrator, Mrs Roberts, on (01423) 818516 to discuss applications.

-There will be a Sixth Form Information Meeting on on Thursday 23rd January 2020 at 6.15pm, to be held in Constance Green Hall at St Aidan's.
-Subject specialists will be available from 5.45 - 6.00 pm for parents and students who wish to discuss their applications.
+There will be a Sixth Form Information Evening on Thursday 18 January 2024, to be held in Constance Green Hall at St. Aidan's.
+Students applying to St John Fisher will be welcomed to the Sixth Form area at St John Fisher beforehand to meet key members of staff and current students.

-Application Forms should be returned by Friday 6th March 2020; those received after this date will be dealt with as they arrive, but pressure for places makes it advisable to apply early and only if you are convinced that we have the recipe for your success.
+Application Forms from newcomers should be returned by Wednesday 31 January 2024; those received after this date will be dealt with as they arrive, but pressure for places makes it advisable to apply early.
+Applications from internal students should be made by Friday 1 March 2024.